yaroslaff/s3v/README.md

 s3v uses boto3, so configuration is same as for `aws` utility (same `~/.aws/` files or `AWS_` shell variables, and optional `--profile NAME` argument)

 ## Examples
 We upload three versions of same file, each one will overwrite old copy.
-In "ls" we see filename, last modification time, size of latest copy and number of versions in storage.

 ### Upload